ExtrieveTechnologies/ImageWizHelper/README.md

    - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
    - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-8. **SetLogFile** - This function will initiate the log dumping of the dll usage.
+**8. SetLogFile** - This function will initiate the log dumping of the dll usage.

    ```C / C++
    //C/C++